-- Workplace nurseries: This is where your employer has a nursery or crèche at your place of work.
-If certain conditions are met, this is a tax and National Insurance (NIC) free benefit.
+This is where your employer has a nursery or a creche at your place of work.
+If certain conditions are met, this is a tax and national insurance free employee benefit.

-- Childcare vouchers: This is the most common type of ESC.
+This is the most common type of ESC.
 Your employer may give you vouchers that you can use to pay for childcare.
-Your employer may give you these in addition to your salary or you can choose to give up some of your salary to buy childcare vouchers (called salary sacrifice).
-You save tax and NIC on the value of the vouchers (up to certain limits).
+Your employer can provide childcare vouchers in two ways:

-The tax and NIC relief associated with childcare vouchers and directly-contracted childcare was closed to new joiners from 4 October 2018 due to the introduction of tax-free childcare.
+The tax and national insurance relief associated with childcare vouchers and directly-contracted childcare was closed to new joiners from 4 October 2018 due to the introduction of tax-free childcare.
 However, certain people who signed up before 4 October 2018 are able to continue receiving the relief.

 Workplace nurseries are not affected by the introduction of tax-free childcare.